autowarefoundation/autoware.universe/f1tenth/readme.md

 ros2 run teleop_twist_keyboard teleop_twist_keyboard
 ```

 Record a trajectory and save at your preferred path.
 To stop recording, Ctrl + C and your path will be automatically saved.
+The default replay_path is at "/tmp/path".
+The recording will be automatically erased after reboot.

 ```(bash)
 # Terminal 3